 Did you know turkey and lentils are packed full of lean protein and fibre, not to mention vitamins and minerals that will power up the whole family and get them ready for busy, activity-filled days?
 Seems like a perfect combination.

 With this recipe, you don’t have to worry about picky eaters or dietary restrictions either.
-Everyone can handpick their own toppings.
-I’ve offered several tasty suggestions in the recipe like tomatoes, cilantro, green onions, jalapeños and more.
+Everyone can handpick their own toppings once you have the ground turkey and lentil base.
+I’ve offered several tasty suggestions in the recipe, such as:

 Add anything your family enjoys to the list.
 It’s a good way to amp up their veggie intake as well.
 Make it fun and serve it buffet style.